habanoz/tech-feed/_posts/2024-11-12-pretraining-notes.md

 - Learning Rate: 0.0018

-- Learning Rate Scheduler: Cosine schedular (2000 warmup steps, Decay to 10% of initial LR)
+- Learning Rate Scheduler: Cosine schedular (2000 warmup steps then decay to 10% of initial LR)

 - Batch size: 552960 (0.5M)

 - Number of Steps: 20K

-2 Tesla T4 GPUs are used in mixed precision mode.
-Training took 147 hours (roughly 6.5 days).
+The training process utilized 2 Tesla T4 GPUs in mixed precision mode, which completed in approximately 147 hours, equivalent to roughly 6.5 days.

 ### Sequence length limitation